-If you had to return home from abroad recently, you’re probably grieving your own sudden and surprising “break up” with the life you were living abroad.
+If you had to return home from abroad unexpectedly due to the pandemic, you’re probably grieving your own sudden and surprising “break up” with the life you were living abroad.

 And even though you knew you were inching towards returning home, you probably felt blindsided by how it all fell apart.

 You’ve no doubt heard it said that the world is experiencing collective grief as we move through this pandemic.
-And if you had to return home early, you’re likely experiencing layers upon layers of grief after being thrust into a sudden return.
+And if you had to return home early, you’re likely experiencing layers upon layers of grief after being thrust into a sudden return and a global pandemic.

 I’ve learned a lot about grief over the years, both through personal experience and through my re-entry research and coaching work.
 But I learned the most powerful lessons about grief from that break up I mentioned — lessons that helped me navigate future grief-inducing experiences later in life with far more insight and much less suffering.